tauseef-creator/tauseef-creator/README.md

 Hi!
 I'm Tauseef Razaq, a passionate software engineer with a focus on Software design and Operations.
 I enjoy working on innovative projects and learning new technologies to solve real-world problems.

 - 🌱 I’m currently learning devOps.
-- 💼 Open to new opportunities in [Field/Industry].
+- 💼 Open to new opportunities in Software Business.
 - 🎓 Studying Software Engineering at FAST - National University.
 - 📫 Reach me at: tauseefrazaq71@gmail.com